Nilored/wiki.teardowngame.ru/docs/source/ui/UiText.rst

    * - string
      - text
-     - Text to draw
+     - Text to draw.

-Draws a text
+Draws a text.